ahm10/impulso/README.md

 - Immidiate insertions of large scale data risks crashing grakn server.

 - :flashlight: Please ensure constructing new schema with new database name `impulso0`.
 Instructions are mentioned above.

-# :construction: Under construction

-- Change the paths through out all medium components to align it to the central config - as already done in wiki. ( on going)

-- Generate training data with medium data for RASA ( user questions).

-- Train RASA with new medium data on top of wiki, tune model, validate intent + entity classifications.

-- Write RASA - Grakn functions to fetch output to RASA queries.

-# :construction:

 # Medium data collection and organization